These Peanut Butter Oatmeal Chocolate Chip Cookies are super soft, chewy, thick, and bake up perfectly every time. No dough chilling required!

 • Vanilla extract: Use pure vanilla extract, if possible.

 • Rolled oats: Also called old-fashioned oats.
 Instant oats won’t work as well in this recipe.
+If you don’t have any oats on hand, try my peanut butter chocolate chip cookies instead!

 • Semi-sweet chocolate chips: I used semi-sweet chocolate chips so these cookies didn’t turn out too sweet, but use any kind you’d like!